Republican repression in Madrid (1936–1939): Organization framework

-In August 1936 the DSG in agreement with major parties decided to set up a new body, Comité Provincial de Investigación Pública (CPIP).
+In August 1936 the DGS in agreement with major parties decided to set up a new body, Comité Provincial de Investigación Pública (CPIP).
 A paid policing service managed by a board consisting of party delegates, CPIP was to thwart anti-Republican plots and to arrest individuals involved.
-In theory they were to be passed to DSG for further investigation; in practice CPIP's internal filtering body, set up to process detainees, was entitled to administer executions.
+In theory they were to be passed to DGS for further investigation; in practice CPIP's internal filtering body, set up to process detainees, was entitled to administer executions.
 During some 100 days of its existence CPIP was the key law-enforcement agency before a dissolution decree was issued early November 1936, though few units continued to operate some time afterwards.
 Another new body, by far less important, was Inspección General de Milicias (IGM).
 Created also in August 1936 it was an army branch, supposed to co-ordinate logistics and financing of party militias, though it operated also its own Sección de Investigación; IGM was dissolved in November 1936.
 In September 1936 Ministry of Interior set up its own unit designed to co-ordinate militia activities, Milicias de Vigilancia de la Retaguardia (MVR), a hybrid between state policing force and party militias; initially scarcely active, later MVR recruited men from dissolved CPIP and gained momentum; some of its sections became very active before MVR, including the militia units still operational, was dissolved in December 1936.

 In December 1936 it was made public that all policing formations - Guardia de Asalto, GNR, CIV, MVR, IGM – would merge in a new service, Cuerpo de Seguridad (CS).
 Of its two branches, Grupo Uniformado and Grupo Civil, the latter included Sección de Investigaciones Especiales; this plain clothes investigation service became the backbone of policing structures managed by the Ministry of Interior.
-However, the same minister in June 1937 carved out from DSG a unit named Departamento Especial de Información de Estado (DEDIDE), basically a counter-intelligence agency, which also in Madrid ran its own network of operatives and premises.
+However, the same minister in June 1937 carved out from DGS a unit named Departamento Especial de Información de Estado (DEDIDE), basically a counter-intelligence agency, which also in Madrid ran its own network of operatives and premises.
 Two months later, in August 1937, the Ministry of War declared setting up a new organization, supposed to gather all espionage, counter-espionage and information activities: Servicio de Investigación Militar (SIM).
 From that moment onwards SIM became the key state instrument in fighting presumed conspiracy.
 In March 1938 it incorporated the dissolved DEDIDE.
 The army intelligence units like Section Two of the General Staff, later known as Servicio de Información del Estado Mayor (SIEM), continued to operate independently, yet except late 1936/early 1937, when military counter-espionage Special Services remained fairly active, they did not contribute to public order system in Madrid.